 To prepare for the implementation meeting, create a "QuickBooks Implementation Questionnaire" (since nonprofits can never get enough acronyms, we'll call it the "QIQ").
 The QIQ will act as the centerpiece for the meeting.
 You will send this questionnaire out to all the participants prior to the meeting and have them complete it.
 At a minimum, the following should be included in the questionnaire:

-I have developed and use a questionnaire in my practice when I assist clients in setting up QuickBooks and you are welcome to use it for your organization if it would be helpful: see http://mac-cpa.biz/resources-for-nonprofits/ or www.nonprofit-connect.com.
 The end result of this meeting should be a written plan that, at a minimum, defines your reporting requirements, chart of accounts, programs, and funding sources.
-This will be the raw material you will use to setup QuickBooks (there will be a future post in this series on how to setup programs and funding sources in QuickBooks, so stay tuned).
+This will be the raw material you will use to set up QuickBooks.

 There is another equally important by-product.
 This exercise will promote team building and allow stake holders to walk a mile in another's shoes.
 People will come to see what a challenge it is to be a bookkeeper or accountant in a nonprofit and the accounting system will cease being called your system and start being called our system.
 Because good or bad, all the stakeholders had a hand in building it.

-Watch for the next posts in this series, to learn more about configuring QuickBooks at your organization!
+Read the next posts in this series to learn more about configuring QuickBooks at your organization!